fibo/fibo.github.io/_posts/2014-12-19-bare-git-server.md

     How to setup a git server, structured like GitHub.
 No web interface.
 ---

-<div class="alert info">This is a <strong>naïve</strong> implementation.
+<div class="paper info">This is a <strong>naïve</strong> implementation.
 Probably will be improved in the future.
 I really don't know how it is implemented GitHub backend and I don't pretend to achieve such a level of complexity.
 I only need a simple structure for a server where I host some git repos.</div>

-<div class="alert warning">This article does <strong>not</strong> contain web interface setup instructions.</div>
+<div class="paper warning">This article does <strong>not</strong> contain web interface setup instructions.</div>

 ## Structure